vodvlad/YtmBot/README.md

-# YtmBot
+# Starting

-This bot was created to upload audio files to YouTube Music.
+First you have to create a telegram bot using a [BotFather](https://t.me/BotFather)